adrianvankan/dedalus_codes/README.md

 # dedalus_codes
-In this repository I collect python scripts for the numerical framework Dedalus 3.
+In this repository, I collect Python scripts for the numerical framework Dedalus 3.